 You have two options when it comes to traveling to Raufarholshellir from Reykjavik.

 The easiest way is to choose a pick-up option when booking a Raufarholshellir Lava Tunnel tour.
 The guide will pick you up from your pre-selected location and take you to the cave right in time for the tour.
-After the tour, you’ll be taken back to your chosen drop off location in Reykjavik.
+After the tour, you’ll be taken back to your chosen drop-off location in Reykjavik.

-Alternatively, you can travel by a rental car and meet the guide on location.
+Alternatively, you can travel by rental car and meet the guide on location.
 The cave is located just 30 minutes from Reykjavik.

 Simply exit the city through Norðlingaholt via route 49 and jump on Route 1.
 Follow the road through the moss-covered Leitahraun lava field and follow the road signs for Þorlákshöfn.
 Take a turn and follow Route 39 for around 18 km (11 mi).
 A car park is right off the road.

-The lava tube is open all year round and is worth visiting in both summer and winter.
+The lava cave is open all year round and is worth visiting in both summer and winter.
 However, in winter the road gets quite icy, so you may want to consider booking a pick up along with your caving tour.